Jamie Susskind: Background

 Jamie Susskind is the son of Richard Susskind, a notable British author, and is Jewish.
 He grew up in Radlett, an affluent village in Hertfordshire, and received a private school education from the Haberdashers' Boys' School.
 Jamie was Head Boy, as well as captain of the debating team and member of the golf team.
 He studied history and politics at Oxford University.
-He later studied law and was appointed as a research fellow at Harvard's Berkman Klein Center for Internet and Society.
-Jamie practises law at Littleton Chambers.
+He later studied law and was appointed as a research fellow at the Berkman Klein Center for Internet and Society at Harvard University.
+As of 2018, Jamie practised law at Littleton Chambers.

-Writings
+As of 2020, Susskind was engaged to his partner Joanna Hardy, a criminal barrister.

-In 2011, Susskind's first book, Karl Marx and British Intellectuals in the 1930s was published.
+Future Politics: Living in a World Transformed by Tech

-Susskind's second book Future Politics: Living Together in a World Transformed by Tech, was listed by the London School of Economics as one of the top ten books of 2019.
-In the book, Susskind approaches the issues of technological change in the political arena from a legal standpoint, speculating on the various ways technology would change the interactions between citizens and the political process.
+Susskind's 2019 book Future Politics: Living Together in a World Transformed by Tech, approaches the issues of technological change in the political arena from a legal standpoint, speculating on the various ways technology would change the interactions between citizens and the political process.
 It was awarded Book of the Year by Evening Standard and Prospect Magazine, Book of the Day by The Guardian and received the 2019 Estoril Global Issues Distinguished Book Prize.
+It was also listed by London School of Economics as one of top ten books of 2019.